Qudos Bank Arena, Sydney, Australia – 7 February, 2017 (discs 1-3); various locations – 22 January- 18 February, 2017 (disc 4)

 There may not have been too many surprises, the show being one of only two from the tour to contain only a solitary premiere, but the overall performance is hugely enjoyable.
 Wall sums up this excellent show as an “extravaganza” which, “included one Aussie tour premier…and 27 tried-and-true scorchers,” and Brian Thew, posting on Springsteen’s official site, writes that, “I saw him in 1985 and was blown away.
 This concert was better and the CDs are almost as good as being there.”

-Blood Brothers is taken from the Perth Arena concert of 22 January, the tour’s first show and the first of three at the venues.
-This restrained and moving acoustic rendition opened the encore.
+Blood Brothers is taken from the Perth Arena concert of 22 January, the tour’s first show and the first of three at the venue.
+This restrained and moving acoustic rendition, described by Guardian reviewer Andrew Stafford as “a gem,” opened the encore.
 A vibrant Radio Nowhere comes from the third Perth show, held on 27 January and it is followed by Don’t Hang Up, from Melbourne’s AAMI Park on 4 February.
 This performance has already appeared as a bonus track on Crystal Cat’s Odds And Sods, reviewed in April 2017.